URI-nextlab/ML-Powelec/README.md

 # ML-Powelec

 This is project aims at accelerate the circuit simulation process when using machine learining to train the power converter designer.
 The algorithm is based on AutoCkt [^AutoCkt][^AutoCktPaper].
 An FPGA accelerator is implemneted via xilinx vitis to accelerate the circuit simulation.
 Half-bridge LLC converter is used as the example.
+Compare with using PowerSim as the simulator, it is 60x fatser.
 This project contains:
 >
->- A pythong script that transfer spice like netlist into accelerator required matrixes and vectors.
+>- A python script that transfer spice like netlist into accelerator required matrixes and vectors.
 >- A Xilinx Vitis project to create the hardware accelerator.
 >- The training and forwarding script that used to train the circuit designer.
 A customed GYM environment that use FPGA accelerator to do the simulation.